Monte9/nft-sales-bot/README.md

 ### Getting Started

-This is a node server with a `.js` which polls `OpenSea` Events API to get the latest sales information.
+This is a Node server with Typescript.
+It uses the `twit` npm package to post a Tweet with the appropriate information.

-And it uses the `twit` npm packages to send out a Tweet with the appropriate information.
+We currently poll the `OpenSea` API every minute to get latest sales for Bored Apes, Cool Cats & CryptoPunks.

 #### Running it locally: